JennyCloud/Azure-Zero-to-Hero/Cert-Prep/AZ-104/Labs/05-Monitor-and-Maintain-Azure-Resources/01-Monitor-Resources-in-Azure/README.md

 Azure monitoring isn’t a checklist in real life — it’s more like running a control room.
 Admins don’t click through every blade; they build a **monitoring culture** where signals flow, alerts mean something, and dashboards tell the truth.

-Here’s how it actually works in the field, spoken plainly and without the certification-polish.

 ### 1. Admins rarely use the portal for monitoring
 The portal is good for demos and labs.
 Real work uses: